Gierak245/Pcr_R_Apk/README.md

 ## Installation
 1. Clone or download this repository to your local machine.
 2. Ensure you have R and RStudio installed on your system.
-3. Open `app.R` in RStudio.
+3. Open `PCR_Analyzer_Visualizer.Rproj` in RStudio.
+4. Install required packages by running `install.packages("package_name")` for each package listed in `dependencies.R`.
-4. Launch the application by running `shiny::runApp()`.
+5. Launch the application by running `shiny::runApp()`.

 ## Usage
 1. Load your PCR data using the provided import functionality.
-2. Clean and preprocess the data as needed.
+2. Analyze the data as needed.
 3. Explore the analysis options to uncover insights from your PCR results.
 4. Visualize the data using various plotting functions.
 5. Export your analysis results and visualizations for further use or sharing.